idaholab/ResDEEDS/README.md

 1. Run `install/run.sh`.

 ## Accessing the app
-In a web browser, visit the URL printed on the console during startup (e.g. http://127.0.0.1:5000).
+In a web browser, visit `http://localhost:5000`, or the URL printed to the console during startup, if different.

 ## Configuration
 ### Overview